-- 34.10 Trial Period - (a) In order for an adequate assessment of the officer's capacity to be made, CSIRO may employ a person under the provisions of this clause for a Trial Period not exceeding twelve weeks, except that in some cases additional work adjustment time (not exceeding four weeks) may be needed. - (b) During that Trial period the assessment of capacity will be undertaken and the percentage of the relevant minimum wage for a continuing employment relationship will be determined. - (c) The minimum amount payable to the officer during the Trial Period must be no less than \$82.00 per week. - (d) Work trials should include induction or training as appropriate to the job being trialled. - (e) Where CSIRO and the officer wish to establish a continuing employment relationship following the completion of the Trial Period, a further contract of employment will be entered into based on the outcome of assessment under clause 34.5.
+- 34.10 Trial Period - (a) In order for an adequate assessment of the officer's capacity to be made, CSIRO may employ a person under the provisions of this clause for a Trial Period not exceeding twelve weeks, except that in some cases additional work adjustment time (not exceeding four weeks) may be needed. - (b) During that Trial period the assessment of capacity will be undertaken and the percentage of the relevant minimum wage for a continuing employment relationship will be determined. - (c) The minimum amount payable to the officer during the Trial Period must be no less than the current weekly rate of \$89.00 which will be adjusted in accordance with increases determined by the Fair Work Commission. - (d) Work trials should include induction or training as appropriate to the job being trialled.

+(e) Where CSIRO and the officer wish to establish a continuing employment relationship following the completion of the Trial Period, a further contract of employment will be entered into based on the outcome of assessment under clause 34.5.